 Cold weather keeping you from climbing rock?
-Come experience the spectacular ice climbing in New York’s Catskill Mountains this winter, and gain a whole new perspective on what climbing has to offer!
+Come experience the spectacular ice climbing in New York’s Catskill or Adirondack Mountains this winter, and gain a whole new perspective on what climbing has to offer!
 Discover cascading waterfalls, gullies, and steep runnels frozen with awe-inspiring ice formations made just for climbing.
 As Hudson Valley’s most knowledgeable and skilled climbing guides, you can trust us to give you proper techniques for ascending ice.
 We’ll help you challenge yourself in this crystallized environment and we’ll provide the crampons, boots, technical ice climbing tools and guidance you need to succeed.

 A full list of what to bring for the winter months can be found here.
 Mountain Skills Climbing Guides prefers not to take children under 12 on ice-climbing excursions.

 Never ice climbed before?
 Not a problem in this course!
 We will get you out on the ice and have you swinging the tools like a pro in no time.
 Whether you’re in Stoney Clove, Deep Notch, Moore’s Bridge or the Asbestos Wall, you’ll be blown away by the breathtaking scenery.
 This course covers basic movement on ice, how to swing ice climbing tools properly, efficient techniques for travel over snow and ice with crampons, and the belay commands for correctly ascending and descending ice climbs.
 This course is a great way to discover the magic and appeal of ice climbing.